 Research has shown that girls with involved fathers are more likely to be emotionally and physically healthier and more well-rounded.

-Dads and Daughters suggests these tips for fathers to inspire, understand and support their daughters:
+Dads and Daughters suggests these tips for girl dads to inspire, understand and support their daughters:

-According to Kelly, the greatest gifts a father can give his daughter are talking with her, listening to her and trusting her.
+According to Kelly, the greatest gifts a dad can give his daughter are talking with her, listening to her and trusting her.

 If you are curious to know how well you are doing as your daughter’s father, you might want to take the quiz on Kelly’s website, dadsanddaughters.org.